kliewerdaniel/sovereign-intelligence-observatory/README.md

 ### Related Blog Posts

-- **[Sovereign Memory Bank](https://www.danielkliewer.com/blog/2026-06-14-sovereign-memory-bank-autonomous-cognitive-memory-system/)** — How I built an autonomous cognitive memory system that transforms documents into evolving knowledge — no cloud required.
+- **[Sovereign Memory Bank](https://www.danielkliewer.com/blog/2026-06-14-sovereign-memory-bank-a-deep-dive-into-autonomous-cognitive-memory-for-agent-systems/)** — How I built an autonomous cognitive memory system that transforms documents into evolving knowledge — no cloud required.
-- **[The Sovereignty Manifesto](https://www.danielkliewer.com/blog/2026-03-28-the-sovereignty-manifesto-why-data-sovereignty-is-a-fundamental-right-and-why-the-future-of-ai-is-local/)** — Why data sovereignty is a fundamental right and why the future of AI is local.
+- **[The Sovereignty Manifesto](https://www.danielkliewer.com/blog/2026-03-28-sovereignty-manifesto/)** — Why data sovereignty is a fundamental right and why the future of AI is local.
-- **[Your First Local AI](https://www.danielkliewer.com/blog/2026-03-10-your-first-local-ai-stop-paying-per-token-run-your-own-ai-assistant-on-your-laptop-with-ollama/)** — Stop paying per token.
-Run your own AI assistant on your laptop with Ollama.

 ### Related Projects